Business

 The Consequences of Having a Reactive Approach to Your Incident Response Plan

-A reactive approach to your incident response can lead to severe consequences to your organisation.
+A reactive approach to your incident response can lead to severe consequences for your organisation.
 If your business doesn’t have a proactive incident response plan in place, your organisation may be caught off-guard when an incident occurs.
 This can lead to a slower response time, more downtime and higher chances of data loss.

 In addition, a reactive approach can cause a lack of coordination between different departments and stakeholders, causing confusion and delays while responding to the incident.
 This can cause a breakdown in communication, which can lead to more damage to your business.